Student-FastDev/Auto-InstaLing/README.md

 ### How this works?

 Data will be learnt by bruteforce, data.json will be generated.
-There you can find all gathered translations ("your language":"foreign language").
+There you can find all gathered translations.
 You can see that bot makes mistakes at first few runs, thats because it is learning new words.
 Later it will be 100% accurate.

 ### Is it safe?